Part of Framework Positioning

 What HSP Intentionally Leaves Out

-HSP does not try to be a complete model of the human being.
-It is a practical behavioral framework.
+Human System Protocol™ is not a complete model of the human being, not a diagnosis model and not a medical or therapeutic method.
+It is a behavioral systems framework.

 Why this boundary matters

-A practical framework becomes stronger when it is clear what it is and what it is not designed for.
+A framework becomes more useful when it is clear what it is designed for — and what it is not designed for.

 What HSP does do